a-erickson/a-erickson.github.io/index.md

 ## Welcome!

 Hi, I'm **Ariane**, a materials engineer with a background in natural polymers for tissue modeling.

-***

-## Background
 I am currently a Research Scientist / Laboratory Manager at a startup developing afforable diagnostics.

 ## Experience